Leahmemo/alx-pre_course/README.md

-My first Readme has been edited
+My first Readme is edited